 Reps.
-Omar And Tlaib Barred From Visiting Israel After Trump Insists On Ban
+Omar And Tlaib Barred From Visiting Israel After Trump Pushes For Ban

 But as recently as last month, Israeli Ambassador Ron Dermer said Tlaib and Omar would be allowed to visit Israel "out of respect for the U.S. Congress and the great alliance between Israel and America."

-In a statement Thursday, Israeli Prime Minister Benjamin Netanyahu claimed they, "planned a visit whose sole objective is to strengthen the boycott against us and deny Israel's legitimacy."
+In a statement Thursday, Netanyahu said they "planned a visit whose sole objective is to strengthen the boycott against us and deny Israel's legitimacy."

 MIFTAH, the group that helped organize the lawmakers' trip, called the ban "a clear case of discrimination and hostility based on political views and ethnic background, deserving of moral indignation and unequivocal condemnation in Palestine and the United States."

-Note: A previous version of this story incorrectly spelled Alexandria Ocasio-Cortez's last name as Ocasio-Cortz and Ayanna Pressley's last name as Pressely.